The-9880/Word2Vec-Implementation/README.md

 Assuming a proper network architecture, an appropriate number of training epochs, etc. the quality of learning will then depend - as always - on the quality of data used.
-In this case, this means the size of the text corpus and its features (unique word count, amount of occurences of each word, etc.) Even if a very large corpus is used, the algorithm can hardly be expected to learn a good vector embedding for a word that occurs maybe only a few times in the training data.
+In this case, this means the size of the text corpus and its features (unique word count, amount of occurences of each word, etc.).
+Even if a very large corpus is used, the algorithm can hardly be expected to learn a good vector embedding for a word that occurs maybe only a few times in the training data.